holuspokus/homebridge-pioneer-avr-2025/README.md

 2. Install **homebridge-pioneer-avr-2025** using `npm i homebridge-pioneer-avr-2025`
 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.

-> When switching from the homebridge-pioneer-avr plugin to homebridge-pioneer-avr-2025, it is recommended to remove the "homebridge-pioneer-avr" plugin, remove the existing accessories under "Accessories" in the Homebridge settings, or reset Homebridge entirely, as well as to reboot the iOS devices.
+> When switching from the homebridge-pioneer-avr plugin to homebridge-pioneer-avr-2025, it is recommended to remove the "homebridge-pioneer-avr" plugin and the existing accessories under "Accessories" in the Homebridge settings, or reset Homebridge entirely, as well as to reboot the iOS devices.